Discover

 Culture

-Hong Kong's cultural cache continues to grow, with a steady stream of museums and galleries springing up all over the city.
-The newest, and arguably one of the most impressive, is the Hong Kong Palace Museum along the West Kowloon waterfront, where nine galleries dedicated to Chinese art and culture await.
+Hong Kong's cultural cache continues to grow, with a steady stream of museums and galleries all over the city.
+The newest, arguably one of the most impressive, is the Hong Kong Palace Museum along the West Kowloon waterfront, where nine galleries dedicated to Chinese art and culture await.
 Don't miss, too, the M+ Museum in West Kowloon, which curates regular international exhibitions.
-Head over to Tsim Sha Tsui to visit the Hong Kong Museum of History and the Hong Kong Science Museum, whi

 Take on Your New Chapter